WPHM: Back to news-talk

+WPHM'S logo as a news talk station.

 Longtime news director Bill Gilmer retired in August 2017, after nearly 40 years in broadcasting.
 As of 2018, Caleb Gordon has assumed both news and programming duties for WPHM.

-In January 2018 the station dropped many of its sports-talk shows and returned news-talk programming.
-The station also begin positioning itself as News, Talk, and Sports 1380 WPHM.
+In January 2018 the station dropped many of its NBC sports-talk shows and returned news-talk programming.
+Westwood One would later announce the discontinuation of NBC Sports Radio effective the following year.

-Added to the station's schedule would be Hugh Hewitt, The Tom Sullivan Show, and Dave Ramsey.
 Coast to Coast AM, which continued during the station's brief sport-talk stint, remained in the overnight hours.

-Some NBC Sports Radio programs continued to be heard evenings and weekends until Westwood One announced the discontinuation of NBC Sports Radio effective January 1, 2019.
-Programming from SB Nation Radio would take the place of NBC Sports weekends, while the Markley and Van Camp show from Compass Media Networks would be heard weekday evenings.
+Added to the station's schedule in 2018 would be Hugh Hewitt, The Tom Sullivan Show, and Dave Ramsey.
+In January 2023, WPHM replaced Hugh Hewitt with Brian Kilmeade and Dave Ramsey with Chad Benson.

 One of the longest running spoken word programs on WPHM abruptly came to an end in 2022 with the cancellation of First Light with Michael Toscano distributed by Westwood One.
 Taking the early morning time slot in First Light's place would be This Morning with Gordon Deal from Compass Media Networks.
 Also that year, the station revamped its weekend lineup to add more talk shows from Premiere Networks including Bill Handel, Leo Laporte, Gary Sullivan, and Fox Sports Radio.